Fred Maher

 Featured:

-He was a member of Massacre (1980-81), Material, Scritti Politti, Lou Reed, and is best known as the producer of Lou Reed's album, New York (1989), Matthew Sweet's album Girlfriend (1991), and Information Society's self titled album (1988, which achieved platinum sales status), their 1991 release Hack, and a track on 1997's Don't Be Afraid.
+Maher's credits as a producer include Lou Reed's New York (1989), Trip Shakespeare's Across the Universe (1990), Matthew Sweet's Girlfriend (1991), Information Society's self-titled album (1988, which achieved platinum sales status), their 1990 album Hack, and a track on 1997's Don't Be Afraid.
+Maher co-produced Lloyd Cole's self-tiled debut solo album.

-Unless indicated otherwise, the text in this article is either based on Wikipedia article "Fred Maher" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on original research by Jahsonic and friends.
+Unless indicated otherwise, the text in this article is either based on Wikipedia article "Fred Maher" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on research by Jahsonic and friends.
 See Art and Popular Culture's copyright notice.

 Personal tools